 • 4 carrots, peeled and chopped

-• 4 ribs of celery, including the leaves, chopped
+• 4 celery ribs, including the leaves, chopped

-• 1/2 package (8 ounces) of Acini di Pepe (pasta resembling couscous; see note)
+• ½ package (8 ounces) of Acini di Pepe (pasta resembling couscous; see notes)

-• 1 rotisserie chicken, picked of all its meat and torn into bite-size pieces
+• 1 rotisserie chicken, picked of its meat and torn into bite-size pieces (about 4 cups)

 Instructions

-1. Mix the stock, onion, carrots and celery together in a big soup pot.
-(If desired, you may sauté the veggies in a tablespoon of olive oil before adding the stock.)
-Bring to a boil.
+2. Bring to a boil.
 Add the pasta.
-Gently boil for about 8 minutes.
+Reduce the heat to maintain a simmer and cook, uncovered, stirring occasionally, for about 8 minutes.
 Reduce heat to low, and add the chicken and parsley.
 Keep on low heat a few minutes longer or until the carrots and celery are crisp-tender and the pasta is al dente.
 Add salt and pepper, to taste.

 Notes

-• Acini di Pepe can be found in the pasta aisle.
-However, another small pasta of your choice may certainly be used instead.
+• Pasta options: Acini di Pepe can be found in the pasta aisle.
+However, another pasta of choice (gluten-free as needed) may certainly be used instead.
+I’ve used stars, egg noodles, and anelletti (like in SpaghettiOs), which are fun.
+I recently found brown rice stars for a great GF soup.

 Share this Post